ed3899/cloud-dev/README.md

       ```

   5. Save the SSH config file after adding the configuration.
   6. Go back to the Command Palette (`Ctrl+Shift+P`) and type "Remote-SSH: Connect to Host".
 You should see the list of configured SSH hosts from the SSH config file.
+Refresh if needed.
   7. Select the desired host from the list.
 It will attempt to establish an SSH connection to the remote machine using the provided configuration.
   8. If everything is set up correctly, a new window will open in VS Code connected to the remote machine via SSH.